ndelnano/Spotify-Listening-History-Logger/README.md

 # Why don't you run this as a service?
 Listening history data becomes interesting when there's lots of it (or when its far in the past), and lots of data (or storing it for decades) means higher cloud computing costs.

-My $5/mo DigitalOcean droplet supports me and 4 friends, but it wouldn't support 100 or 1000 people.
+My $5/mo cloud instance supports me and 4 friends, but it wouldn't support 100 or 1000 people.

 # What about Apple Music or Soundcloud?
 - Apple requires you to be a member of their developer program to hit their recently played API endpoint, which costs $$ :/